St John's Church, Manchester: Structure

 Although contemporary sources such as the Manchester Mercury name Byrom as the sponsor of the building, they do not identify his architect.
 The church was described by the English author and historian Clare Hartwell as being the first significant building in Manchester to be constructed in the Gothic Revival style of architecture.
 It had galleries supported by slender cast-iron columns.
 The foundation stone was laid by Edward Byrom on 28 April 1768 and Keene performed the consecration on 7 July 1769, when the sermon was given by John Byrom's friend, John Clayton.
 Construction of the tower, which contained a peal of eight bells manufactured by Lester and Pack, was completed in May 1770.

 The first restoration took place in 1821, including a re-roofing paid for by a daughter of Byrom.
 Between 1874 and 1878 work was done at a cost of £1600 and in 1898 the lighting was converted from gas to electric, substantial internal modifications were carried out and repairs made to the clock tower which cost around £2200.
 The church bells, which were described by a local journalist for the Manchester Courier and Lancashire General Advertiser as "among the best peal of bells in Manchester", were rehung in 1832 and again around 1883.
 The tower had clock dials on all four sides.
 A minute hand was added to the clock in 1833 and its mechanism was replaced around 1906.
 The graveyard was paved with tombstones.

 In 1906, the church was looking to raise funds to acquire and convert the nearby St John's Hospital of Manchester and Salford for the Ear for use as a rectory.

 The roof collapsed in 1924 and was rebuilt by 1926.
 Among people who were commemorated in the church windows were John Owens, and Sir Thomas Bazley.
 Another window was of some antiquity, originating from a convent in Rouen, France, and presented to the church by a grateful French refugee priest.
 This Entry to Jerusalem window was moved in 1929 to the Church of St Mary the Virgin, Eccles and windows depicting St John, St Peter and St Matthew, dating from 1760 by William Peckitt, were at some time moved to St Ann's Church in the city.

+Other windows were by William Raphael Eginton.
+Circa 1816, he described these as: